USEPA/WNTR/documentation/gis.rst

 * Note, Net1_valves.geojson not created since Net1 has no valves

 The `write` method includes an optional argument that sets the GeoPandas driver.
-This allows the user to create Shapefiles and GeoPackage (GPKG) files in addition to GeoJSON files.
+This allows the user to create Shapefiles in addition to GeoJSON files.
 These files can be loaded into GIS platforms for further analysis and visualization.

-The water network model also contains methods to write GeoJSON, Shapefile, and GPKG files directly (without converting the water network model to GeoDataFrames).
+The water network model also contains methods to write GeoJSON and Shapefiles directly (without converting the water network model to GeoDataFrames).
 See :ref:`giswrite` for more information.

 Add attributes to the GeoDataFrames